TIP:

 Clipping

 Audio distortion and reduced quality that occurs when an audio signal is louder than the allowed limit.
-This is shown from the participant's volume meter in the Studio's sidebar.
+This is shown from the participant's volume meter in the studio's sidebar.

 Constant Frame Rate

-In the Studio, Riverside records participants' video tracks with the same amount of frames per second so the videos can be more easily imported to desktop editing software.
+In the studio, Riverside records participants' video tracks with the same amount of frames per second so the videos can be more easily imported to desktop editing software.

 D